-This is a harsh truth, but if you do feel financially secure enough to give out a friend or family loan, you’re going to have to do your own personal analysis of whether or not you think they’re going to be reliable and pay you back.
+This is a harsh truth, but if you feel financially secure enough to give out a friend or family loan, you’re going to have to do your own personal analysis of whether or not you think they’re going to be reliable and pay you back.

 Do You Know the Rules?

-What’s the Verdict?
+So, What’s the Verdict?

-There’s not a simple yes or no answer when it comes to lending money to people that you have personal relationships with, but there are smart measures that you can take to make sure that if you do decide to lend interpersonally, you’re doing so in a way that won’t put you in financial jeopardy.
+There’s not a simple yes or no answer when it comes to lending money to friends and family, but there are measures you can take so that if you decide to lend, you’re doing so in a way that won’t put you in financial jeopardy.

 Wondering how to save in case you find yourself in a financial emergency of your own?
-Read our beginner’s guide on starting an emergency fund!
+Read our beginner’s guide on starting an emergency fund.